 We realise to a degree saying don’t consume the above in the modern world we live in is basically like saying don’t eat at all.
 Most foods these days contain some or even all of these things.
 Given that, it’s just a case as being as careful as possible with what you put into your body and by going organic where you can.

 Obviously, if you have a fantastic healthy diet you shouldn’t need to supplement it massively but realistically we all have deficiencies in different areas.
+If you’re not in a situation to consume the foods written about above, immune system supplements are a great way of getting the required vitamins and minerals into your body.
 Here are some good resources to call upon.